timeforcoffee/timeforcoffee-ios/Pods/MGSwipeTableCell/README.md

 ================

-MGSwipeTableCell is an easy to use UITableViewCell subclass that allows to display swippable buttons with a variety of transitions.
+MGSwipeTableCell is an easy to use UITableViewCell subclass that allows to display swipeable buttons with a variety of transitions.

 This library is compatible with all the different ways to create a UITableViewCell: system predefined styles, programmatically created cells, cells loaded from a xib and prototype cells within a storyboard.
 You can use autolayout if you want.